Joseph Parrish Thompson: Biography

 Dr. Thompson often traveled to Washington, DC, where he spoke with President Abraham Lincoln about issues related to the Civil War.
 Thompson collaborated further with President Lincoln through his work as president of the Christian Union Commission (also known as the American Union Commission).

 Joseph Parrish Thompson was one of the initial members of the Union League.
 Doctor Thompson's address "Revolution Against Free Government, Not A Right, But A Crime" about the rights of man and the principles of free government, delivered before the Union League Club in 1884 is considered instrumental to the club's goal of supporting the Union and abolition.
 The Union Leagues were a group of men's clubs established during the American Civil War to promote loyalty to the Union, the Republican Party, and the policies of Abraham Lincoln.
 The founders aimed to win the political governing elite over to support of the Union and abolition.
 They also believed that a centralized government was essential to their prosperity.
 Members of The Union League Club were instrumental in establishing The Metropolitan Museum of Art in 1870, Dr. Thompson was a member of the committee and founder of the museum.
 He was one of the speakers at the initial meeting held to discuss its foundation.

 In 1852, after the death of his first wife, Lucy Olivia Bartlett Thompson, he went to Palestine, Egypt, and other countries in Asia and Africa.
 He made subsequent, studies and writings about the Orient, and he became well known as art authority in Egyptology.
 Many of his writings were printed in the North American Review, the Bibliotheca Sacra, the Journal of the American Geographical and Statistical Society, in Smith's Dict. of the Bible, and the revised edition of Kitto's Cyclop. of Biblical Literature.
 He published Egypt, Past and Present, in 1856.

 He was the brother-in-law of Daniel Coit Gilman, having married, as his second wife, Gilman's sister Elizabeth.

-At a time when the Union Army desperately needed regiments, Dr. Thompson united the parish to contribute $30,000 dollars for a new regiment.
+At a time when the Union Army desperately needed regiments, Dr. Thompson united the parish to contribute $30,000 for a new regiment.

 His son, Sgt John Hanson Thompson died during the civil war.
 He was a member of the Union Army Co.
 A; 106th Regiment, New York Infantry (Sergeant).
 Dr. Thompson wrote a book of him entitled The Sergeant's Memorial, by his Father.
 His son was 21 when he died.